 Extension OBD2 cable to connect your vehicle with the AutoPi device.

-How To Install a Rasberry Pi Dashcam
+How To Install a Raspberry Pi Dashcam

 Connecting a dash cam or any USB camera to your AutoPi device is extremely easy.
 Most dash cam requires you to connect cables to the fuse box.
 You do not need to worry about that.
-Simply connect your dash cam to the AutoPi
+Simply connect your dash cam to the AutoPi.

 -